Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 The NYS Dept. of Financial Services regulates the insurance industry, including oversight of the No-Fault and MVAIC insurance programs.

 Information on these vital programs, however, is scant and buried deep on the agency’s Web site.
 The site’s convoluted prose makes the entries resistant to comprehension as well as Internet searching.
+From the home page, you must decipher and follow four to six illogical links to find out how to file a No-Fault claim.
+And if you’re a cyclist, you will not know from this site that you are entitled to coverage under the law.

 DFS Consumer Service Bureau